 We have sponsored the securitizations, and expect in the future to sponsor securitizations, of certain assets acquired from our Partners by the Financing Vehicles.
-In asset-backed securities transactions, a special purpose entity (or "SPE"), which we administer, purchases pools of assets from certain of our Partners.
+In assetbacked securities transactions, a special purpose entity (or "SPE"), which we administer, purchases pools of assets from certain of our Partners.
 Concurrently, each securitization SPE typically issues notes and certificates pursuant to the terms of indentures and trust agreements.
 The securities issued by the SPEs in securitization vehicles transactions are each secured by the pool of assets owned by the applicable SPE.
 We may retain debtor equity interests in the SPEs.
 Such equity interests are residual interests in that they entitle the equity owners of such SPEs, including us, to a certain proportion of the residual cash flows, if any, from the loans and any assets remaining in such SPEs once the securities are satisfied and paid in full.
-Further, we, as securitization sponsor or through a majority-owned affiliate, will hold either an eligible horizontal interest in the most subordinate class of securities or an eligible vertical interest of a portion of each class of securities offered to satisfy U.S. risk retention requirements, and we may purchase securities in excess of the amount required pursuant to U.S. risk retention rules.
-As a result of challenging credit and liquidity conditions, the value of the subordinated securities that we retain or other transaction participants purchase in such SPEs might be reduced or, in some cases, eliminated.
+Further, we, as securitization sponsor or through a majority-owned affiliate, will hold either an eligible horizontal interest in the most subordinate class of securities or an eligible vertical interest of a portion of each class of securities offered to satisfy U.S. risk retention requirements, and we may purchase securities that we retain or other transaction participants purchase in such SPEs might be reduced or, in some cases, eliminated.